A modular workbench system that adapts to your tasks, tools and projects.

-A modern workbench designed for woodworkers and makers
+A modern workbench designed for woodworkers, makers, and creators

 Woodworkers choose from a number of woodworking methods, tools, and techniques.
 Some favor hand tools, others a mix of hand + power tools.
 Traditional workbenches are designed for hand tool woodworking.
 The Maker Workstation is a new kind of workbench designed for woodworkers and makers who work with a range of tools from hand to power — particularly modern tools like routers, sanders, track saws, the Festool Domino joiner, and the Shaper Origin hand-held CNC.

-The Maker Workbench, featured in the June 2021 issue of Popular Woodworking magazine article is now available online for free.
-More details, step-by-step construction, expanded details, building tips, news and more are being posted at popularwoodworking.com.
+The Maker Workbench, featured in the June 2021 issue of Popular Woodworking magazine article is now available online for FREE.
+More details, step-by-step construction,, building tips, news and more are being posted at popularwoodworking.com.
 Links to the series are below.
 Files for the required CNC templates and basic drawings for this project are available for free at the woodworking.digital store.

-Introduction to the Maker Workstation The June 2021 Popular Woodworking print article is online and free.
+Introduction to the Maker Workstation The June 2021 Popular Woodworking print feature article is online

-Building the Workstation Top How to build the Workstation top via CNC template and drill guide.
+Building the Workstation Top How to build the Workstation top with a CNC template and drill guide

 The Complete Guide to Building the Blacker Mirror is an expanded 54-page step-by-step ebook based on the classic Greene and Greene woodworking project that appeared in the June 2018 issue of Popular Woodworking Magazine.